Get To Know The Artist

-Why I became an artist"
+"Why I became an artist"

 I've always used art as a way to ground myself and to cope with my feelings.
-But I didn't get serious about my art until I was nineteen and left a four and a half year long mentally abusive relationship after I was physically abused.
+But I didn't get serious with it until I was nineteen and just left a 4 1/2 year long emotionally abusive relationship after my ex physically abused me.
 I couldn't sleep properly for 3 weeks because of physical pain and flashbacks, so I started painting extensively.

 I created two of my most detailed pieces during this time, spending approximately 24 hours on each piece, and at that point I realized how art had become a therapy for me.
 So I didn't stop.